 Newtownabbey Borough Council is pushing ahead with plans for a multi-million pound crematorium development within the borough.

-At a special meeting on Wednesday, March 5, members agreed that the council should go ahead with the project, in conjunction with the private sector.
+At a special meeting on Wednesday night (March 5), members agreed that the council should go ahead with the project, in conjunction with the private sector.

 Construction of a crematorium on council-owned land at Ballyearl could cost almost £6million - a cost that would be met by a private sector company brought in to build and operate the facility.

 Chief executive Jacqui Dixon said that the crematorium development would “provide a quality, dignified service to ratepayers and other customers”, and generate income for the council.

 Members agreed to budget up to £10,000 to engage outside experts to advise the council on procurement issues, including drawing up a service level agreement for the running of the crematorium.

 All councillors, with the exception of Sinn Fein’s Gerry O’Reilly and Marie Mackessey, voted in favour of the proposal.

 Read the full story in next week’s Times...